ardalis/ardalis-com-gatsby/src/pages/blog/integrate-github-and-discord-with-webhooks.md

   - discord
   - GitHub
 category:
-  - productivity
+  - Productivity
-  - software development
+  - Software Development
 comments: true
 description: "I've started using Discord more and more for things like my private group coaching program focused on software developers. "